 The Shock dropped to 1-3.
 Second-ranked Arizona (3-1) remained in a first-place tie in the West Division with San Jose, which defeated San Antonio.

-The Shock intercepted Davila twice in the last 45 seconds and Kenny Spencer’s 25-yard field goal gave Spokane a 32-20 lead at half.
+The Shock intercepted Davila twice in the last 45 seconds of the half and Kenny Spencer’s 25-yard field goal gave Spokane a 32-20 lead at the half.

 Spokane had the ball to start the second half, but Rowley was intercepted by Marquis Floyd.
 Arizona rattled off the next 16 points, but Spokane responded with a Rowley touchdown pass and Terence Moore’s 12-yard interception return to lead 46-36.